Create your first Azure Service Fabric application

 Create the application

 A Service Fabric application can contain one or more services, each with a specific role in delivering the application's functionality.
-The Service Fabric SDK for Linux includes a Yeoman generator that makes it easy to create your first service and to add more later.
+The Service Fabric Yeoman generator for C#, which you installed in last step, makes it easy to create your first service and to add more later.
 Let's use Yeoman to create an application with a single service.

 - In a terminal, type the following command to start building the scaffolding: